 Intelligent Lending Ltd (credit broker).
 Capital One is the exclusive lender.

-Although no credit card is truly guaranteed, some factors influence whether you’ll be approved:
+Although no credit card approval is guaranteed, these factors have the biggest impact on whether you'll be accepted:

 Disclaimer: We make every effort to ensure content is correct when published.
 Information on this website doesn't constitute financial advice, and we aren't responsible for the content of any external sites.